UPDATED: April 6, 2022

 Test driving a vehicle is important.
 This is your first experience with the vehicle and can point out many things that may make owning that vehicle difficult or undesirable.

 No picture can capture how comfortable the seats are, if the car is too low to comfortably get out of, or how/if the vehicle's blind spots will impact you.
 This is all knowledge you gain while on the test drive, and when you buy a car online, you lose this benefit.

 The vehicle you want may not be in close proximity to you.
 A delivery fee may be added to your purchase.
 Depending on the distance your car must travel to get to you, these fees can be $199-$1,000.

 Potential Delivery Delays

 Some people buy a car when they absolutely have to, and waiting two or so weeks for the car to arrive is not possible.
-If you need a vehicle immediately, Carvana and Vroom may not be right for you as it may take 14 days for your vehicle to be delivered to your home.
+If you need a vehicle immediately, online delivery may not be right for you as it may take 14 days for your vehicle to be delivered to your home.

 The Benefits of Buying a Car From a Dealership